 Johannesburg, or Joburg, is the second largest city in Africa, and offers a completely unique backpacking experience.
-With a diverse culture, world-class night-life and entertainment, tempting cuisine and plenty of adventure, it certainly makes for a memorable trip, and with cheap flights to Johannesburg, it is surprisingly accessible.
+With a diverse culture, world-class night-life and entertainment, tempting cuisine and plenty of adventure, it certainly makes for a memorable trip.

 To make the most of a trip to Johannesburg, it is important that travellers pack a few essentials.
 From November to March is the rainy season, so waterproofs, a good umbrella and plastic bags to cover the backpack are essential.
 Between April and August, the temperature can drop quite significantly, especially overnight, even as low as freezing.
 Therefore some warmer clothes, including a jumper, thermals and a good jacket are essential.